openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### Bridge Channels

-If your Vehicle isn't found in the Discovery force a log of Fingerprint Data which helps analyzing the problem.
+If your Vehicle isn't found in the Discovery force a log of Fingerprint Data which helps to analyze the problem.
 Please check [TroubleShooting Section](#TroubleShooting) for further advice.

 | Channel Label         | Channel ID            | Type   | Description                                       |